Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 11.4.8 If you do not make any reverse charge sales in the period

 If you do not make any reverse charge sales in a particular VAT period you must submit a nil declaration.
 You do this by selecting the ‘nil declaration’ option on the RCSL home page.
-You can’t submit a nil CSV file.
+You cannot submit a nil CSV file.

 11.4.9 If you do not submit an RCSL